Gairloch Bridge

-Gairloch Bridge is a heritage-listed road bridge over the Herbert River at Old Bruce Highway, Ingham, Shire of Hinchinbrook, Queensland, Australia.
+Gairloch Bridge is a heritage-listed road bridge on the Old Bruce Highway over the Herbert River between Foresthome and Gairloch, near Ingham in the Shire of Hinchinbrook, Queensland, Australia.
 It was designed by Alfred Barton Brady and built from 1890 to 1891 by James Graham.
 It was added to the Queensland Heritage Register on 17 July 2008.

 History

 The Gairloch Bridge is a low level road bridge across the lower Herbert River near Ingham in North Queensland.
 Completed in November 1891, it was an innovative design by the prominent Queensland Government Architect and bridge engineer, Alfred Barton Brady.

 The Herbert River valley was first occupied by pastoralists in the mid-1860s.
 Sugarcane farming, now the dominant industry in the area, commenced during the early 1870s.
 By the late 1880s, the Ingham area had become one of Queensland's top sugar producers with some five mills operating in the Herbert River district.

 From as early as 1885 the Hinchinbrook Divisional Board and residents of the area called for the Queensland Government to construct a bridge across the Herbert River to improve access for growers on the north side of the river to the region's seaport south of the river mouth at Dungeness.
 Unsuccessful in persuading the government to fund the construction, the board decided to raise the finance itself, and in June 1888 asked the Government Engineer for Bridges to prepare plans for the bridge.

 The bridge was designed by Alfred Barton Brady, an English-born civil engineer and architect who migrated to Australia in 1884.
 From 1885 he held a position as Assistant Engineer for Bridges with the Railways Department in Queensland before being appointed Acting Engineer for Bridges in the Department of Mines and Works in June 1889.
 In the Department of Mines and Works and its successor departments, Brady had a distinguished career rising to the position of Government Architect and Engineer of Bridges in 1892 and Undersecretary in 1901.
 He held this position until his retirement in 1922.